What is Freckles Pigmentation

 Here are the treatments that we offer to those struggling with pigmentation:

-Chemical peels work in a similar way to microdermabrasion.
+Chemical peels work in a similar way to microdermabrasion and it is considered as one of the best treatment options for freckles.
 Once the peel is applied, it gently removes the damaged skin cells.
 Patients will feel a warm, tingling sensation as the peel gradually takes effect.
 The entire treatment doesn’t take longer than 20 minutes.